The Purim Story

 Salvation Already in Place

 Along with killing Vashti, Haman advised that a letter be issued, stating that unlike Vashti’s opposition, a man is to be the ruler of his house.
 When received by the townspeople, they disregarded the king’s letter as they viewed it as foolish.
-The Talmud states that due to the absurdity of this first letter demanding domestic, male domination, the townspeople also disregarded the second letter calling for the destruction of the Jews: “Were it not for the first letter, not a remnant of the Jews would be left (Megilla 12b).”
+The Talmud states that due to the absurdity of this first letter demanding domestic male domination, the townspeople also disregarded the second letter calling for the destruction of the Jews: “Were it not for the first letter, not a remnant of the Jews would be left” (Megilla 12b).
 Rashi states that since the people dismissed the king as foolish based on the first letter, they did not attack the Jews until the day commanded.
 Had they never viewed the king as a fool, they would have preempted the verdict of annihilation, and killed the Jews sooner.
 We now realize something: the king’s second letter to annihilate the Jews was actually countered by his first letter.
 This is consistent with the statement that God never intended to annihilate the Jews, only to scare them into repentance.
 That is, even before the second “deadly” letter, a prior letter conveying the king’s foolishness already set the groundwork to save the Jews.
 Thus, God’s salvation was part of the plan first, meaning, this salvation was primary.
 Only after the salvation was in place, did He allow the apparent threat to enter the stage.

 After the death sentence of Vashti, a new queen was sought.
 This now paved the way for Esther to be placed in the palace as queen, which occurred soon afterwards.
 Later, after Esther’s appointment as queen, Mordechai overheard a discussion between two men plotting the king’s assassination.
 They spoke in a foreign language, but as an advisor, Mordechai knew their language.
 Mordechai informed Esther to warn the king.
 The matter was investigated, and the would-be assassins were killed.
+Esther’s section as Queen and Mordechai’s hearing of this plot reveal God’s providence behind the scenes (Megilla 7a).

 Haman’s Ego: His Downfall

 Afterwards, Haman was elevated in position.
-He moved the king to agree to a decree that he be bowed to.
+He moved the king to decree that he be bowed to.
 When confronted with Haman’s decree to prostrate before him, all obeyed, all but Mordechai the pious.
 Haman was filled with rage at Mordechai for his violation.
 Haman conjured charges against Mordechai, then against the rabbis, and finally he planned to annihilate the Jews as a whole.
 Letters were sent throughout the kingdom to this effect.
 Mordechai responded by wearing sackcloth, mourning this fate, and praying for God’s salvation.

 We learn that Mordechai joined the exiled Jews in Shushan of his own will – he was not forced to be there.
 This may explain his overt opposition to Haman.
 Mordechai’s refusal to prostrate to Haman was not only correct in its own right, but it also opposed the very flaw of the Jews.
 Mordechai made a public statement that bowing is idolatrous, as Haman made himself as an object of worship (Megilla 19a).
 His refusal would awake the Jews to their flaw.
 It may very well be that Mordechai understood the flaw of that generation and therefore chose to move them to repentance with such an overt repudiation of idolatry.